© 2013 Raffles Institution.

 Visit the RLI website

 Character Education at RI helps Rafflesians develop into civic-minded citizens of sound character.
 All Rafflesians undergo a character and civics course under the mentorship of their teachers and civics tutors.
 This includes civics elective modules and the Class Camp programme run by the Raffles Leadership Institute in Years 5 and 6.

-The Sexuality Education Programme aims to help students understand the physiological, social and emotional changes they experience as they mature.
-It provides them a foundation to develop healthy relationships with the opposite sex and to make responsible choices.
+The MOE Sexuality Education Programme aims to provide students with a foundation to develop healthy relationships with the opposite sex and to make responsible choices.